daliadb/Portfolio-Basic/README.md

 ### Overview

-This is a basic HTML/CSS example of a portfolio
+This is a basic HTML/CSS example of a portfolio.